NikolasMosca/tic-tac-toe-vue-js/README.md

-# tic-tac-toe-vue-js
+# Tic Tac Toe in VueJS
 This is a simple tris game.

 The project using VueJS.

 The player can play against an AI that I have made personally.

-It's not impossible to win but it's hard :)
+It's not impossible to win but it's a bit hard :) Enjoy!

-For playing with it click this [link](https://frosty-albattani-20d20c.netlify.com/)!
+## For playing with it click this [link](https://frosty-albattani-20d20c.netlify.com/)!

+---

 ## Project setup
 ```